 Documented Hearing and Vision Loss

-Relatively few children and youth have been identified as having a central auditory processing disorder (549) or auditory neuropathy (531).
+Relatively few children were identified as having central auditory processing disorder (493) or auditory neuropathy (577) in 2019.
 In both cases, these numbers represent less than 6% of the population.

 There has been a significant increase over the past five years in the percentage of children with corrective lenses (40.3% to 45.3%) and assistive listening devices (47.4% to 50.8%).
 The number of children of all ages (infants to young adults) identified as having cochlear implants increased from 1,085 (10.5%) in 2015 to 1,283 (12.0%) in 2019.

 Over the past five years, the percentage of children that use assistive technology has remained constant at about 44%.
 Of these, 51% with four or more additional disabilities use assistive technology, while only 32% with no additional disabilities use assistive technology.